smorin/py-launch-blueprint/docs/source/contributing/index.md

    just contributors
    ```

+### How Contributors are Tracked

+Contributors are tracked based on git commit history.
+The system:
+- Counts commits per contributor
+- Shows contribution statistics
+- Excludes certain email domains (e.g., noreply.github.com)
+- Sorts contributors by number of commits

+For more details about COG's contributor tracking, see the [official documentation](https://docs.cocogitto.io/).
 ## Code of Conduct
 We are committed to fostering a **welcoming and inclusive** community.
 Please review and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).